nvlbg/game/README.md

 Server requirements
 -------------------
-You will need Node.js and NPM installed in order to run the server.
-Download (or clone) Node.js at http://nodejs.org/
+You will need Node.js, NPM and MongoDB installed in order to run the server.
+Download (or clone) Node.js at http://nodejs.org/ and MongoDB at http://www.mongodb.org/

 Quick start
 -----------